2024 Democratic National Convention: Notable attendees

 Dean Phillips, Wendell Pierce, Octavia Spencer, James Taylor, and Kerry Washington.
 Political commentator Hasan Piker broadcast his attendance on his Twitch live stream.
-Conservative internet personality Charlie Kirk and far right activist Jack Posobiec also attended the event, sharing videos of their interactions with other attendees online; Kirk's confrontations with Piker and Parker Short, president of the Georgia Young Democrats, both went viral on the first day of the convention.
-Comedic musician and influencer duo A Twink and a Redhead attended, and are cited to have started the viral movement “Twinks for Kamala” on CNN.
-Stand-up comedian, lawyer, and TikTok political commentator Elizabeth Booker Houston also attended; her viral rebuke of Ann Coulter, whom she labeled a “childless monkey,” was widely shared across social media platforms and drew media attention for its blend of humor and political critique.
+Conservative internet personality Charlie Kirk and far right activist Jack Posobiec also attended the event, sharing videos of their interactions with other attendees online; Kirk's confrontations with Piker, Parker Short, president of the Georgia Young Democrats, and 12-year-old influencer Knowa De Baraso all went viral on the first day of the convention.
+Comedic musician and influencer duo A Twink and a Redhead attended, and are cited to have started the viral movement "Twinks for Kamala" on CNN.

 In the hours and days leading to the DNC's fourth night, rumors widely circulated online claiming that an unknown "surprise guest" was slated to make an unannounced appearance.
 This led to rampant speculation on social media, with the singers Beyoncé and Taylor Swift being the most popular guesses.
 On Thursday afternoon, the tabloid TMZ and the newspaper The Hill both reported that Beyoncé would perform, adding fuel to the rumors.
 Republican senator Mitt Romney, another popular guess, denied on social media that he was the "surprise guest", while Deadline Hollywood reported that Swift was unlikely to appear.
 As Beyoncé gradually became the frontrunner, Rolling Stone reported that Chicago officials had begun making preparations for her unconfirmed arrival.
 Hours after TMZs initial report, a representative for Beyoncé told The Hollywood Reporter that the singer would not attend the convention, saying she "was never scheduled to be there".
 Beyoncé ultimately did not make an appearance, nor did any "surprise guest", though her music was heard over the loudspeakers following Harris' speech.
 Her non-appearance remained a topic of conversation on social media after the event, with some commentators opining that it ultimately benefited Harris because it allowed her to retain the spotlight.